Chris O'Donnell

 Christopher Eugene O'Donnell (born June 26, 1970) is an American actor.
 After modeling and acting in numerous commercials as a teenager, he made his film debut in the comedy-drama film Men Don't Leave (1990).
 Following supporting roles in the films Fried Green Tomatoes (1991) and School Ties (1992), O'Donnell had his breakout with a starring role in the drama film Scent of a Woman (1992), which earned him a nomination for the Golden Globe Award for Best Supporting Actor – Motion Picture.

 After starring roles in the films The Three Musketeers (1993) and Circle of Friends (1995), O'Donnell received further mainstream recognition for his role as Dick Grayson / Robin in the DC Comics superhero films Batman Forever (1995) and Batman & Robin (1997), as well as his portrayal of writer Ernest Hemingway in the romantic drama film In Love and War (1996).
 In the 2000s, O'Donnell starred in the films Vertical Limit (2000), Kinsey (2004), and Kit Kittredge: An American Girl (2008), and had a main role as Jack McAuliffe in the TNT television miniseries The Company (2007).

-From 2009 to 2023, O'Donnell had a main role as G. Callen on all fourteen seasons of the CBS police procedural series NCIS: Los Angeles.
+O'Donnell starred in the main role of G. Callen on all fourteen seasons of the CBS police procedural series NCIS: Los Angeles (2009–2023).
 He also starred in the spy comedy film Cats & Dogs: The Revenge of Kitty Galore (2010), and has a main role as Don Hart on the ABC series 9-1-1: Nashville (2025–present).

 Early life

 O'Donnell was born in the Chicago suburb of Winnetka, Illinois, the son of Julie Ann Rohs von Brecht and William Charles O'Donnell Sr., a general manager of WBBM-AM.
 He is the youngest of seven children, with four sisters and two brothers, and is of German and Irish descent.
 He grew up in a Catholic family and attended Catholic schools.
-He graduated from Loyola Academy in Wilmette, Illinois in 1988.
+He graduated from Loyola Academy in Wilmette, Illinois, in 1988.

-O'Donnell attended Boston College in Chestnut Hill, Massachusetts and graduated with a Bachelor of Science degree in marketing in 1992.
+O'Donnell attended Boston College in Chestnut Hill, Massachusetts, and graduated with a Bachelor of Science degree in marketing in 1992.
 He had begun modeling at the age of 13 so he was comfortable in front of cameras and also had made commercials.